mgsrichard/bikesharing/README.md

 Bikesharing with Tableau

 ## Overview
-We want to explore the idea of starting a bike sharing business like NYC's Citi Bike in Des Moines, IA.
-To that end, we have downloaded a data file from Citi Bike with details on all bike trips taken during the month of August, 2019.
-We will look at the data and see whether the business model could be tenable for Des Moines.
+To explore the idea of starting a bike sharing business like NYC's Citi Bike in Des Moines, IA, I downloaded a data file from Citi Bike with details on all bike trips taken during the month of August, 2019.
+I have looked at the data to see whether the business model could be tenable for Des Moines.
 Below are pictures of the slides from the Tableau story I developed, NYC Results, in the Tableau file BikeShare Challenge.
 In the free version of Tableau, files must be saved on their public website, so this project can be viewed at [NYC Results]( https://public.tableau.com/app/profile/martha.richardson/viz/BikeshareChallenge_16454614958360/NYCResults?publish=yes).
 Click on the arrow at the top to advance through the slides.
 I have examined who rides the bikes, by gender and subscriber/non-subscriber, trip length, age of rider, time of day of trips, and frequency of trips per individual bike.

 ## Results of Analysis
 Below you can view the slides from the Tableau Story I created, with some analysis for each slide.
-This readme file could serve as a good script for presenting the story to the client.
+This readme file could serve as a good script for presenting the story.

  ### Most Users are Subscribers